signalogic/SigSRF_SDK/mediaTest_readme.md

 The [voplib API interface](https://www.github.com/signalogic/SigSRF_SDK/blob/master/codecs_readme.md#user-content-apiinterface) DSCodecCreate() API supports two general types of structs, CODEC_PARAMS for user and reference applications, and TERMINATION_INFO for packet/media worker threads.
 See the [codec readme page](https://www.github.com/signalogic/SigSRF_SDK/blob/master/codecs_readme.md) for detailed information.

-<a name="RunTimeStats"></a>
+<a name="RunTimeStats_main"></a>
 # Run-Time Stats

-Pktlib packet/media worker threads display run-time stats onscreen and/or in the event log by calling the DSLogRunTimeStats() [pktlib](#user-content-pktlib) API for a session or range of sessions from user-defined applications.
+Pktlib packet/media worker threads display run-time stats onscreen and/or in the event log by calling the DSLogRunTimeStats() [pktlib](#user-content-pktlib_main) API for a session or range of sessions from user-defined applications.
 Run-time stats are also displayed when:

   * the last session of a stream group closes
   * stream groups are not active and a session closes